 I'm going after a 3:35 Marathon this year, which is about 8:10 pace.
 Last year's first Marathon was plagued by a hip flexor that gave out about mile 17, leaving me with a 4:33 finish.
 I have 3 other running partners that have the same time goal, so we'll be able to help each other pace.

-Half Ironman at Lake Anna, I've been focusing solely on my running.
+Since my Half Ironman at Lake Anna, I've been focusing solely on my running.
 I want to become a stronger runner between now and Lake Placid.
 Here are some monthly numbers from my run training proving to me that I'm running well.

 Aug total miles - 63.66 - Avg pace - 7:29